 Tips for Lowering the Cost of Your Mortgage Protection Insurance

 If you are on a tight budget and need to reduce the MPPI that you are paying or have been quoted for, then you could possibly reduce the costs as follows:

 - Don’t go over the top.
 Do you really need the highest level of cover?
 Perhaps you have other types of insurance already in place.
 Or maybe you have enough savings to tide you over?

 - Push back the payouts.
 If you extend the deferred period (the waiting period before you start receiving payments), then you may be able to lower your premiums.

 - Do an annual policy overview.
 Review your policy once a year to see if it is still working for you.
 Perhaps you find yourself with a good amount of savings in your bank account a few years down the line and you can afford to lower your level of cover?

 - Compare quotes.
 There are so many different policy-types available and it is important to find the right choice for you at a price that you can afford.
 This means you should shop around before agreeing to a plan.

 How can I compare mortgage protection insurance?

-Comparing quotes is easy when you use our online insurance comparison
+Comparing quotes is easy when you use our online income protection insurance comparison

 tool.
 All you will need to do is fill in a few details about yourself (including whether you are interested in MPPI for unemployment only, accident and sickness, or accident, sickness, and unemployment).
 The process is simple and will only take a few minutes of your time.
 We will then source quotes for you and provide you with a comparison format that will help you to easily compare prices and services.